nedsantiago/science-symposium/README.md

     This is where you type your message to Llama just like in Chat-GPT.

     Congratulations!
-You now have a running lightweight LLM in you computer.
+You now have a running lightweight LLM in your computer.

 ### How to upgrade to a higher-power Llama model